ogobrecht/console/README.md

       docs](https://docs.oracle.com/en/database/oracle/application-express/20.2/aeapi/Example-of-an-Error-Handling-Function.html#GUID-2CD75881-1A59-4787-B04B-9AAEC14E1A82))
     - [X] console.action: An alias for dbms_application_info.set_action to be
       friendly to the DBA and monitoring teams.
-The module is usually set by the application (for example APEX is setting the module)
+The module is usually set by the application (for example APEX is setting the module, and often also the action...)
   - Additional methods to manage logging mode of sessions and to see the current status of the package console
     - [X] console.init